Secret “Paraquat Papers” reveal corporate tactics to protect weed killer linked to Parkinson’s disease

 In a December 1975 letter to the Chevron toxicologist, an ICI scientist wrote: “We discussed last week the point you raised about possible chronic effects, which you see causing legal problems…. and, frankly, I do not believe a satisfactory investigation can be made.
 However, I think some plan could be made, and to be as definitive as possible, any study must be as free from doubt as possible.”

-As the companies fretted, the bad news continued to build: A 1976 autopsy of a farmworker reviewed by ICI analyzed by ICI showed “degenerative changes” in the “cells of the substantia nigra” of the brain, a hallmark for Parkinson’s.
+As the companies fretted, the bad news continued to build: A 1976 autopsy of a farmworker analyzed by ICI showed “degenerative changes” in the “cells of the substantia nigra” of the brain, a hallmark for Parkinson’s.
 A Chevron memo that year noted “gaps in our knowledge of the chronic effects of paraquat exposure.”

 Also that year, an ICI scientist studying paraquat exposure in goats documented more evidence of the chemical accumulating in brain tissue, and a Chevron test recorded neurological symptoms in rabbits exposed to paraquat.
 A 1977 report for California regulators documented severe neurological symptoms, including incoordination and memory loss, in a worker exposed to paraquat.

 By 1985 the science on paraquat’s health effects had become the subject of vigorous research by independent scientists, and the findings were ringing alarm bells within Chevron’s highest ranks.

 In October 1985, an internal memorandum circulated to top Chevron officials noted that a study by a Canadian researcher had found “an extraordinarily high correlation” between Parkinson’s and the use of pesticides, including paraquat.
 The memo also noted that paraquat was ‘chemically very similar” to the byproduct of synthetic heroin called MTPT, “which produces almost instant Parkinson’s, by killing dopaminergic neurons in the brain.”